 So you just had a baby.
-3 weeks ago, 3 months ago, or 3 years ago - your body is permanently altered and your hormones have gone through a crazy rollercoaster of changes - progesterone and estrogen peak during pregnancy and then crash to menopausal levels after delivery.
+3 weeks ago, 3 months ago, or 3 years ago - your body is permanently altered and your hormones have gone through a crazy rollercoaster of changes - progesterone and estrogen peak during pregnancy and then abruptly come down closer to menopausal levels after delivery.
 Your thyroid and adrenals can get whacked out from the stress of pregnancy, delivery and lack of sleep after baby arrives.
 Sometimes these issues and imbalances are temporary and transient, but when they last too long we want to take a look at what’s going on.

 Let’s take a look at the most common hormone & nutrition related issues that commonly plague the new and not-so-new mom.

 Nobody warns you about this one!
 Typically caused by a dramatic dip in estrogen, hot flashes and night sweats are similar to what you may later experience in menopause.